5 Games for a Springer Spaniel: Fun Activities for Active Dogs

 2. somewhere fun with space where you’re sure that your dog will return after retrieving their prize from, say, down an alleyway or off behind some bushes!

-The point is not only to have them retrieve whatever object you throw but also encourage exploration in new places while satisfying their prey drive by making them chase a moving target.
+The point is not only to have them retrieve whatever object you throw but also to encourage exploration in new places while satisfying their prey drive by making them chase a moving target.

 You can use a standard tennis ball or any other toy but make sure it’s something they’re really interested in; otherwise, you might be waiting around for some time.